TechForJustice/dvprocessing/README.rst

 Quickstart
 ----------

+Assumptions:
+* Assumes node.js and bower are installed.
+If it is not, [install node.js and therefore npm](http://shapeshed.com/setting-up-nodejs-and-npm-on-mac-osx/) and then [run these commands to install bower](http://stackoverflow.com/questions/12369390/bower-command-not-found/20628131#20628131).

 First, set your app's secret key as an environment variable.
 For example, example add the following to ``.bashrc`` or ``.bash_profile``.

 .. code-block:: bash